 From bole and bark…

 We can read in these lines no small degree of lamentation.
-It is with uneasiness, sadness, and a sense of regret that Heaney here turns away from the plight of his country.
-But, as becomes apparant in some of the poetry that follows this collection, this is not a permanent retreat.
+It is with uneasiness, sadness, and a sense of regret that the speaker here turns away from the plight of his country.
+Though if we take the speaker to be a proxy for Heaney himself, then we may conclude from his later works that this is not a permanent retreat.

-North is a collection of two halves, and as a reader I felt there was a lot more to enjoy about the first half.
+North is a collection of two halves.
+As a reader, I felt there was a lot more to enjoy about the first half.
 The Vikings, the bog bodies, the sexy geography; it’s all there.
-The second section is a lot less meaty.
+The second section is a lot less enticing.
 While the poems are still enjoyable, (I particularly liked ‘A Constable Calls’ which I found reminiscent of his earlier collections) they lack the spirit of the first half.
 But then if you begin with Vikings and end with a long-haired old poet that can’t be bothered any more, then that’s probably to be expected.